 Personally, I believe AT&T benefits from selling phones that malfunction in about a year.
 That way, they are able to sell more phones and keep customers locked into contracts without being held to any standard with regard to customer satisfaction.
 My home phone, internet and cable TV are all with AT&T. But, that is about to change.

-Review about: Lg Electronics Tv.
+Product or Service Mentioned: Lg Electronics Tv.